Code-With-Kev/Code-With-Kev/README.md

  <div align="center">

-  **Right now I'm working as the lead full stack developer of a socially conscious, beauty/e-commerce site called "Strand".
+Right now I'm working as the lead full stack developer of a socially conscious, beauty/e-commerce site called "Strand".
 Products are meant to keep your strands beautiful and connected to those out there feeling stranded due to lack of support.
-Products are natural and proceeds go to help the underprivileged and overlooked.
-This will be built using a MongoDB, Express, Node.js, SASS, React, and Stripe API as of right now. **
+Products are natural and proceeds go to help the underprivileged and overlooked. <br><br>
+This will be built using a MongoDB, Express, Node.js, SASS, React, and Stripe API as of right now.

 <img width="1919" alt="Strand_Preview" src="https://user-images.githubusercontent.com/96272858/159203109-25d43943-32f1-4cde-80d1-55391790f0ed.PNG">